LordBaljeet/Notes/Dev3/Theorie.md

 4. Standart conversion
 5. Conversions defined by user.

-⚠ Sometimes, 2 methods are viable to call for the given argument.In this case, a <span style = "color: red;">Compiler error</span> would occur because the compiler can't decide which one to choose.
+&#9888; Sometimes, 2 methods are viable to call for the given argument.In this case, a Compiler error would occur because the compiler can't decide which one to choose.

 example :